stephenson/stephensonv4/source/2021-03-10-fear-of-the-truth.html.markdown

 The hard truth is that the result is even scarier when we sell ideas instead of discovering them.
 As a product manager and founder, I have multiple times made this mistake myself.
 I fell in love with an idea.
 When I made discovery, I ended up hardcore pitching and selling the concept to interviewees who didn't love it.
 Instead, I should have sat had an open mind trying to learn why they did not instantly like my brilliant thing and how they solved it today.

-Thorugh my misguided love for the idea, I ended up building multiple failed features that never got used, wasting countless resources and time while missing obvious excellent products and shortcuts to hight growth.
+Through my misguided love for the idea, I ended up building multiple failed features that never got used, wasting countless resources and time while missing obvious excellent products and shortcuts to high growth.

 It is the biggest mistake I ever made!